Life isn’t all Lambos and luxury but for today at least we’re turning our cameras to practical tips to improve your car photography techniques.

 If you would prefer a safer way to capture motion in your car photography (and we would advise it!) then try out panning.

-To try the panning photography technique, mount your camera to a panhandle tripod and set the shutter speed to 1/60th, to begin with.
+To try out a panning photography technique, mount your camera to pan handle tripod and set the shutter speed to 1/80th to begin with.
 Use a sports focus tracking mode of AI Servo / C-AF mode to keep up with the movement.

 Pick out a car that’s going to drive past you and focus on it.
 Keep your finger half pressed on the shutter button to keep the focus locked and track the motion as it drives towards you.
 Just as the car passes your position take the shot (maybe a few on burst mode actually) and then continue to track it afterwards.

 If you really enjoy photographing cars, then you may want to push your knowledge by either teaming up with a professional shooter or taking a car photography course.